Skip to main content

 The mode is one of the simplest and most useful measures of central tendency for understanding the distribution of a dataset.
 It represents the value that appears with the highest frequency within a dataset.
-Unlike the mean and median, the mode can be defined for categorical or discrete data and doesn't require the data to be ordered.
+Unlike the mean and median, the mode can be defined for categorical or discrete data and does not require the data to be ordered.
 In this sense, the mode provides a clear measure of what is "most common" in a dataset.

 Table of Contents